-- Say goodbye to harmful ingredients!
+Kiss goodbye to harmful ingredients

 The positive impact that natural deodorant makes is underrated.
 Natural and botanical-based formulas don’t contain any chemicals or ingredients that have been linked to health issues.
-There are constant ongoing studies suggesting that the use of aluminum-based antiperspirants may increase the risk of developing Alzheimer’s and adds to the possible connection to breast cancer.
-The reason being that aluminum compounds found in antiperspirants form a plug within the sweat ducts, preventing sweat from reaching the skin’s surface.
+There are constant ongoing studies suggesting that the use of aluminium-based antiperspirants may increase the risk of developing Alzheimer’s and adds to the possible connection to breast cancer.
+The reason being that aluminium compounds found in antiperspirants form a plug within the sweat ducts, preventing sweat from reaching the skin’s surface.

-- Do your bit to save the environment
+Do your part in saving the environment

 Just in case the lure of natural, soothing properties isn’t reason enough to put that can of deodorant in the trash, then think about the environment.
 Traditional formulae contain Triclosan, which is a threat to not only our health but the waterways.
 With increased use, these chemicals are accumulating in our rivers and streams, after being washed from our body and reaching the water.
 Moreover, lots of antiperspirants come in non-recyclable and non-refillable packaging.

-- Your body will need some time to adjust.
+- Your body will need some time to adjust

-- It takes a little trial and error to find out what works for you.
+- It takes a little trial and error to find out what works for you

 With such a wide range of chemical-free alternatives present in the market, things can get a little confusing if you’re new to the world of organics.
 So it really is a journey of experimenting and finding one that works in balance with your body.
 With natural deodorants, what works for one person, may not work for everyone.